Salary Negotiation with HR - Tips & Examples

 1. Student Loan Repayment

 Many companies offer student loan repayment assistance as part of their benefits package.
 This perk can help you reduce your debt burden while working for the company.
-Basically, the employer will contribute a certain amount each month to your student loan balance.
+The employer will contribute a certain amount each month to your student loan balance.
 Some companies may also offer a one-time lump sum payment to help you pay off a portion of your loan.
 You can negotiate this perk with HR during the hiring process; it is beneficial for fresher graduates who are searching for jobs and have student loans to pay.

 2. Childcare Expenses